-As discussed in Chapter 3 - Community Profile section on Demographics (pgs 4-5), current ADOLWD population projections for Sitka expect a slow but steady population decline based on historic patterns of births, deaths, and in and out migrants.
+Current ADOLWD population projections for Sitka expect a slow but steady population decline based on historic patterns of births, deaths, and in and out migrants.
 Reduced numbers of young adults and children are projected.
 Given uncertainties about future population, this plan takes a conservative approach to residential land development.
 The most pressing need is for increased affordable housing for sale and for rent.